 A shoe that offers good sensitivity is one that has a thin or soft outsole allowing the climber to feel the rock beneath their feet.
 This will help them to find the "sweet spot" of the holds more easily and have more confidence in their purchase on the rock.

+Generally, the climbs that will benefit from a more sensitive shoe will be a technical face climb or a slab with smaller footholds.
 We tested the shoes for sensitivity on the blank granite slabs in North Carolina as well as gritty sandstone slopers and textured limestone faces in southern Utah.

 Shoe comfort depends on a few things such as materials used, how small they are sized, and the shape or geometry.
 For kids, comfort should be of utmost importance.
 If a climber crams his feet in tight shoes for too long, he/she can develop painful foot issues like bunions.
 That's why it's so important to find the right pair and size them appropriately.
 While it is true, the tighter the shoes are, the better they will perform, it is important for kids to resist that urge and to instead find a shoe that fits their foot shape better.
 You may even want to size them slightly big for growing room (socks can help).
 Regardless of how comfortable they are, we recommend taking them off between climbs.

-With such a variety now in the kid's shoe market, chances are good that the perfect shoe for your kid crusher is out there.
+With such a variety now in the kids' shoe market, chances are good that the perfect shoe for your kid crusher is out there.
 We recommend doing your homework, and we believe that this review will help simplify your shopping experience.
-A good performing and excellent fitting pair of shoes will take the attention away from foot discomfort and put the focus on progressing through the grades and having fun.
+A good-performing and excellent-fitting pair of shoes will take the attention away from foot discomfort and put the focus on progressing through the grades and having fun.